 There are two possible refutations to this accusation.
-1) The original Bible did not have chapter and verse numbers, both of which were added much later in order to make it easier to find specific verses, or remember where they are.
-However, there are numerous instances where the break has been put in most inappropriate places, separating material that should have been grouped together.
-In all too many cases, the artificial breaks interrupt what was otherwise a single subject or chain of thought.
-It is therefore entirely possible that the first lines of verse 19 should not have been in a separate verse, but should have stayed at the end of verse 18....
-As so
+1) The original Bible did not have chapter and verse numbers both of which were added much later in order to make it easier to locate specific verses or remember where they are.
+However, there are numerous instances in which the break has been put in most inappropriate places separating material that should have been grouped together.
+These artificial breaks interrupt what was otherwise a single subject or chain of thought.
+It is therefore entirely possible that verses 18 and 19 should not have been separated.
+Read them as one.

 In other words, the Lord was with Judah when he took Gaza and Ashkelon, but not with him when he came against the inhabitants of the valley.
 There may be some support for this in Joshua 17:18, in which he tells three of the tribes that the "hill country" would be theirs.